My First Cashbox

 - Perform the checkout

-As the first step, we will be running a Business rollout which will acquire entitlements, transfer them to the PosOperators outlets and activate them and eventually create necessary backend components for the CashBox (in this case, an SCU).
+As the first step, we will run a Business rollout which will acquire entitlements, transfer them to the PosOperators outlets, activate them and eventually create necessary backend components for the CashBox (in this case, an SCU).

 - France